nicolo-tellini/sppComp/README.md

  >chrY_human
  >chrMT_human
  ```

+ 8. repeat the same steps for all the assemblies.

 ## the fastqs

 Move the fastws inside ```./seq/```.
 The fastqs **must** be gziped and suffixed \_1.fastq.gz and \_2.fastq.gz.